 While AirPlay 2 brought support for multiroom audio via the Apple Home app, iOS and MacOS users will also get the benefit of being able to throw their favorite videos, photos, and music to compatible TVs, as well as the ability to mirror their Apple phones and tablets.
 To use Apple’s parlance, it will just work.
 Thanks to an open API, we’ll also start to see more third-party apps supporting the wireless audio and video standard — the popular VLC video player app is even slated to get AirPlay 2 functionality later this year.

-Here are all of the TVs confirmed by Apple to be getting AirPlay 2 as it continues to roll out this year:
+Here are all of the TVs confirmed by Apple to be getting AirPlay 2 as it continues to roll out:

 Keen observers will note the absence of TCL, Sharp, Hisense, and others from this list.
-We’re also somewhat surprised that only the newest LG TVs are slated to get AirPlay 2 — something that hasn’t changed with LG’s July 22 announcement — which leaves a lot of buyers of the 2018 and 2017 models wondering why they have been so cruelly overlooked for this upgrade, especially since these TVs are already Miracast-enabled.
+We’re also somewhat surprised that LG’s 2018 and 2017 models remain unsupported, especially since these TVs are already Miracast-enabled.

 These TVs are not the only way to enjoy AirPlay 2 — or Apple TV — without an actual Apple TV set-top box.
 Roku devices are getting both of these services, and Amazon’s Fire TV devices will be getting Apple TV (and possibly AirPlay 2, though this has not been confirmed yet).